ProblemSPb/ProblemSPb/README.md

 I am a self-taught developer.
 Yeah, I'm guilty too. 😃

-After two years of practicing and learning how to code in my spare time, I finally changed my job and now I'm bringing technologies and data analytics to HR world.
+After two years of practicing and learning how to code in my free time, I've changed my job and now I'm bringing technologies and data analytics to HR world.
 By my example, I want to support everyone out there who are already teaching themselves how to code or are considering it.

-#### If you work hard today, you’ll find your luck!

 <!--